These four methods of committing mischief are quite broad.

 The Crown is required to prove that you not only damaged or interfered with property that was not lawfully yours, but that you intended to do so.
 While the Crown must prove beyond a reasonable doubt that you committed the offence, you may bear some responsibility in raising certain defences at trial.

 The availability and strength of any defence depends entirely on the specific facts of your case.
-Our lawyers have significant experience assessing potential defences in mischief cases, as well as presenting any and all available defences to the Court at trial.
-Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about the defences that may be available to you.
+Our lawyers have significant experience assessing the availability and strengths of various potential defences in mischief cases, as well as presenting any and all available defences to the Court at trial.
+Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about defences that may be available to you.

-How can I help defend mischief charges in Saskatchewan?
+How can I help defend mischief charges in Kelowna?

-If you have been charged with mischief in Saskatchewan, the following can help your lawyer build a strong defence:
+If you have been charged with mischief in Kelowna, the following can help your lawyer build a strong defence:

 - Provide your lawyer with a statement about what happened;